AceCentre/ResearchInnovationGp/ace-n-docs/data-collection-and-management.md

 In short:

-* Ace Centre will collect the minimum amount of data we need to operate ACE-N effectively.&#x20;
+* Ace Centre will collect the minimum amount of data we need to operate ATUN effectively.&#x20;
-* We will store this information securely and only retain it for as long as is necessary to meet the purposes of ACE-N (or to meet statutory requirements where these are more onerous).
+* We will store this information securely and only retain it for as long as is necessary to meet the purposes of ATUN (or to meet statutory requirements where these are more onerous).
 * We will not share your data with any third parties unless we have your prior, explicit consent to do so (or where we are required to do so by law).&#x20;
 * Under data protection legislation, you have several rights in relation to your personal information.
 For more information about these rights, see our [Privacy Policy](https://acecentre.org.uk/page/privacy).
 To exercise any of these rights, please get in touch with [dpo@acecentre.org.uk](mailto:dpo@acecentre.org.uk)&#x20;